exasol/transformers-extension/doc/user_guide/user_guide.md

   * `first_text`: The first input text
   * `second_text`: The second input text

-The inference results are presented with predicted _LABEL_ and confidence _SCORE_ columns, combined with the inputs used when calling this UDF.
+The output presents the input columns passed to the UDF plus additional columns containing the inference results, i.e. the predicted _LABEL_ and its confidence _SCORE_.

 In case of any error during model loading or prediction, these new columns are set to `NULL` and column _ERROR_MESSAGE_ is set to the stacktrace of the error.